chemfiles/chemfiles/README.md

     - GCC 5.3
     - Clang 3.5
 - Windows (32 & 64 bit)
-    - Visual Studio 2015 (Visual Studio 2013 DO NOT work)
+    - Visual Studio 2015 (Visual Studio 2013 DOES NOT support C++11)

-It is known to also work with the Intel compilers (icc and icpc 14) on both OS X and Linux, and with mingw64 on Windows.
+It is known to also work with the Intel compilers on both OS X and Linux, and with mingw64 on Windows.
 If you manage to compile chemfiles on any other OS/compiler/architecture combination, please let us know so that I can add it to this list.

+## High quality

+The quality of a project can be defined in various ways.
+Here is what we mean when speaking about quality.

+1. Documentation: always up-to-date, detailed as much as possible, both for API and user documentations.
+2. Unit tests: each functions, each class is unit tested.
+No new code should be added without a unit test.
+3. Continuous Integration: each set of changes must compile and must not introduce a regression on all build targets.
+4. High code coverage: unit tests and continuous integration are used together to check that most of the code paths are tested.

 ## Contributors and license

 Chemfiles is written by Guillaume Fraux, and put to your disposition under the terms of the Mozilla Public License v2.0.
+By contributing to chemfiles, you agree to distribute your contributions under the same license.